 NOTE: When queueing an idle character, return the TE bit to logic 1 before the stop bit of the current character shifts out to the PTE0/TxD pin.
-Setting TE after the stop bit appears on PTE0/TxD causes data previously written to the SCDR to be lost.
+Setting TE after the stop bit appears on PTE0/TxD causes loss of data previously written to the SCDR.